 ,' we had what would end up being really strong songs.

 It felt good to us, but for Rick, he's been known to say that on every album - you could always have 'One more song,' but in this case, he absolutely was right and in this case we delivered.
 We had most of the album recorded and we were close to mixing the record when he suggested this fateful 'One more song.'
 Cyndi and I sat at the piano one night and after the sessions we would just stay in the studio.
 It was over several days.
 We would start after the session, we would just stay.
 This was at the Record Plant studios in New York, and we would just sit at the piano and throw these ideas around into a cassette machine."

 Lauper came up with the title when she saw it in the magazine TV Guide.
-Time After Time was the name of a 1979 science fiction movie starring Malcolm McDowell as a man who invents a time machine.
+Time After Time is the name of a 1979 science fiction movie starring Malcolm McDowell as H.G.
+Wells, whose time machine is stolen by Jack The Ripper, who uses it to travel from 1893 to 1979.
+Wells follows him into the future and goes on a quest to stop him from killing.
 Rob Hyman said: "When she saw Time After Time, something clicked - she said, 'I think I have a title.'

 I was sitting at the piano and just started banging out what would eventually be the chorus, hook, and the way we sing it.
 It almost had like a reggae feel, it was a little bouncier and a little more upbeat.
 We started getting off on that chorus, then the verse melodies started to appear.